alphagov/publisher/README.md

 If you're just interested in running the Publisher locally, with a minimum of interaction with other apps, here's how.

-*These instructions are out of date.
-Updates coming soon*

 ### Create a user

     publisher$ script/console